Ojuelegba (song): Reception

 Nigerian Entertainment Today commended Clarence Peters for shooting the video and said it "depicts a thorough and true reflection of what the song preaches."
-Bukola Adegunle of Royal Times gave the video 3 out of 5 stars, adding: "creativity was displayed, which gave meaning to the video.
+Writing for the Royal Times, Bukola Adegunle awarded the video 3 stars out of 5, extensively stating: "creativity was displayed, which gave meaning to the video.
 The scenes were well arranged and there was a great link in all the scenes."
-Jim Donnett and Jimmy King both gave the video a 3.8 rating, saying its simplistic factor stood out.
+Jim Donnett and Jimmy King both gave the video a 3.8 rating, commending its simplistic factor for standing out.

 Live performances

-Wizkid performed the song along with "Jaiye Jaiye" at the Indigo 02 Arena in London on 26 September 2014.
+Wizkid performed the song along with "Jaiye Jaiye" at the Indigo O2 Arena in London on 26 September 2014.

 Accolades

 "Ojuelegba" won Song of the Year and was nominated for Best Pop Single at The Headies 2015.
 It won Hottest Single of the Year at the 2015 Nigeria Entertainment Awards.
+The music video for "Ojuelegba" won Best Afrobeat Video at the 2015 Nigerian Music Video Awards.